West Kowloon Cultural District: Location

-The wedge-shaped, waterfront site was created from reclaimed land in the 1990s as part of the Airport Core Programme.
+The wedge-shaped waterfront site was created from reclaimed land in the 1990s as part of the Airport Core Programme.
 It lies west of Yau Ma Tei in the Yau Tsim Mong District and is bounded by Canton Road in the east, the Western Harbour Crossing, Austin Road West, and Victoria Harbour.

-It is within walking distance of Tsim Sha Tsui (TST), a popular tourist area, and of the Kowloon Station complex, which is connected to the Elements commercial centre and high-speed rail to mainland China.
+It is within walking distance of Tsim Sha Tsui (TST), a popular tourist area, and of the Kowloon Station and West Kowloon Terminus complex, which is connected to the Elements commercial centre and national high-speed rail network.